-Several policy questions emerge from our work.
+SEVERAL POLICY QUESTIONS EMERGE from our work.
 Who owns, controls and exploits the data that is generated in Canada will determine who gains from this wave of transformative innovations.
-In some ways one might think of data as the next wave of the staples theory of growth.
-It will be the raw resource that drives investment, jobs, income and growth.
-But unlike other staples, it is not fixed in Canada.
-In sum, the fundamental issues surrounding digital technology will have to do with data.
+Data will be the raw resource that drives investment, jobs, income and growth.
+But unlike earlier staples that provided the impetus for economic development, data is not fixed in Canada.
+Our diverse research studies suggest the fundamental issue surrounding the adoption and diffusion of digital technology will have to do with data.
 Who owns it?
 Where is it stored?
 How is it valued?
 Who can or should have access to it?
 Data ownership has become a monumental issue that governance experts around the world are only just beginning to tackle.
-Progress on all the digital transformations is likely to be stymied until some general precepts regarding data ownership, control, usage and access are established.
+Progress on all the digital transformations is likely to be held back until some general precepts regarding data ownership, control, usage and access are established.

-In addition to data related issues, policy will need to tackle the implications of the growing market power of platform-based firms over critical sectors of the economy, such as the creative and cultural industries, urban mobility and other sectors.
-Canadian researchers, as far back as the 1980s, have identified the challenges that high technology firms in a small open trading economy such as Canada's face competing in industries with a strong tendency towards oligopolistic concentration.
-The consolidation of market power in the platform economy since 2007-2008 provides overwhelming confirmation of the challenges they identified.
-Public policy in Canada to date has failed to respond to this challenge.
-Governments at all levels of jurisdiction need to craft effective policies around standards, IP and regulation to help Canadian firms compete in the intangible economy that is being driven by digital technologies.
+In addition to data related issues, policy will need to tackle the the growing market power of platform-based firms over critical sectors of the economy, such as the creative and cultural industries.
+Canadian researchers, as far back as the 1980s, have identified the competitive challenges that high technology firms in a small, open, trading economy such as Canada's face in industries with a strong tendency towards oligopolistic concentration.
+The consolidation of market power in the platform economy over the past decade provides overwhelming confirmation of the challenge.
+Public policy in Canada to date has lagged behind the pace of digital innovation.
+Governments at all levels need to craft effective policies around standards, IP and regulation to help Canadian firms compete in the intangible global economy that is being driven by digital technologies.

 The diffusion of digital technologies through every sector of the economy remains a critical policy objective.
-The federal government should build on the best elements of current and previous programs delivered by agencies such as IRAP and the BDC to promote the increased application of software and digital technology across all sectors of the economy and all facets of the innovation spectrum, from product and process innovation to the development of new organizational, sales and marketing innovations.
-These include digital customer acquisition - the ability to gain new customers through purely digital processes as opposed to through traditional sales channels - which is key to rapid growth in the digital era.
-Such policy challenges can only be tackled through the adoption of a whole of government approach that puts the promotion of Canada's digital opportunity at the centre of the policy agenda.
+The federal government should build on the best elements of current and previous programs delivered by agencies such as NRC/IRAP and Business Development Canada to promote the increased application of software and digital technology across all sectors of the economy and all facets of the innovation spectrum, from product and process innovation to the development of new organizational, sales and marketing innovations.
+A critical focus should be on digital customer acquisition - the ability to gain new customers through purely digital processes as opposed to through traditional sales channels - which is key to rapid growth in the digital era.
+Such policy challenges can only be tackled through the adoption of a whole-of-government approach that puts the promotion of Canada's digital opportunity at the centre of national and regional policy agendas.